 - Rural Services Network b) Neighbourhood Police Teams c) Peak and Northern Footpaths Society

 Cllr.
 Cutts gave a full and concise report of activities at the Paramount.

-Film Attendance: Attendances have been very good and continue through Easter.
+Film Attendance Attendances have been very good and continued through Easter.

-Live Events: Most are booking well, future bookings are being affected by the weather especially for older audiences.
-Only one show, Abba, was postponed and rescheduled for April 20th.
+Live Events: Most are booking well, future bookings are now being advertised on the website.

 Penistone Neighbourhood Development Plan